 reconciliation to statutory financial statements.

-Where the AER requests an audit to be performed, the scope of that audit or the form of independent assurance about the information provided must comply with the requirements set out in these guidelines.

-Without limiting the scope of an audit, where the AER requests an audit of regulatory information prepared by applying a TNSP’s approved cost allocation methodology, the scope of that audit or the form of the independent assurance must include an assessment of whether an appropriate sample of all allocations of shared costs accords with the TNSP’s approved cost allocation methodology.
+The audit must include an assessment of whether an appropriate sample of all allocations of shared costs accords with the TNSP’s approved cost allocation methodology.

+Procedural issues

+The following procedural requirements apply:

-Where the AER requests an audit, the TNSP will be responsible for:
+(1) The TNSP is responsible for:

 employing an auditor to report on the information

-ensuring that receives the auditor’s assurance that the information can be relied upon for regulatory purposes.
+ensuring that we receive the auditor’s assurance that the information can be relied upon for regulatory purposes.

-A TNSP shall consult with us on the choice of auditor before the regulatory accounting date.
+(2) A TNSP shall consult with us on the choice of auditor before the regulatory accounting date.
 We may consider the independence and the expertise required of the auditor when determining the auditor’s suitability.